Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/element/element.md

 	console.log(`System.osVersion: ${System.osVersion}`);
 	console.log(`System.timezone: ${System.timezone}`);

-An application is an object with event handlers, as shown in the following `main.js`.
+An application is an object with event handlers as shown in the following main.js.
 The application object is the default export of the module.

 	export default {
 		onLaunch() {